 When it is your turn to say something special about someone who is retiring, your retirement sayings and wishes may be funny, heartfelt or both.

-Retirements are about endings and beginnings and whatever you say about a retiree should reflect the retiree's contributions in the workplace and the impact he or she has had on the accomplishments and atmosphere of the organization over the years.
+Retirements are about endings and beginnings and whatever you say about a retiree should reflect the person's contributions in the workplace and the impact he or she has had on the accomplishments and atmosphere of the organization over the years.

 The best time to start thinking about your retirement is before your boss does.